 Fructans and/or galactans

-Apricots, cherries, longon, lychee, nashi pears, nectarine, pears, peaches, plums, prunes, watermelon
+Apricots, avocados,cherries, longon, lychee, nashi pears, nectarine, pears, peaches, plums, prunes, watermelon

 Mannitol, xylitol, maltitol, isomalt, sorbitol

-Vegetables Bamboo shoots, bok choy, carrot, celery, capsicum, choko, choy sum, corn, eggplant, green beans, lettuce, chives, parsnip, pumpkin, silver beet, spring onion (green only) tomato
+Vegetables aubergine, bamboo shoots, bok choy, carrot, celery, capsicum, choko, choy sum, corn, green beans, lettuce, chives, parsnip, pumpkin, silver beet, spring onion (green only) tomato

-* this list is not exhaustive and is useful as a guide only.
+(note this list is not exhaustive and is useful as a guide only)

-According to research low-grade inflammation is present in those with IBS – in addition to this the gut flora of individuals with IBS differs significantly from people who are healthy.
+According to research, low-grade inflammation is present in those with IBS.
+In addition to this the gut flora of individuals with IBS differs significantly from people without IBS.

 Probiotics can be a useful addition to the FODMAP diet as they serve multiple purposes, including reducing and preventing inflammatory processes and maintaining the integrity of the gut barrier.